Regis Rangers: Teams

 In the 2024 academic school year, the Regis athletics program saw great success.
 The Rangers earned RMAC Championships in volleyball, Women's lacrosse, softball, Women's basketball, and Women's Golf.
 The Women's lacrosse team made the NCAA Final 4 for the third time in program history while the Women's basketball team completed a back-to-back conference championship run which resulted in a berth in the NCAA tournament where they won their first-round match-up.
 The baseball program also earned an NCAA tournament bid after a historic season.

 It was announced in Spring 2024 that the athletics department was expanding its varsity sport offerings, adding 3 new programs in Men's & Women's track & field and Women's indoor track.
 All programs will begin in Fall 2024.

+In Summer 2026, the athletics department again expanded, adding Men's indoor track as a sponsored varsity sport.

 Men's basketball

 Regis University's men's basketball program has a rich history marked by significant achievements.
 The program secured the RMAC regular season championship in the 1977–78 season and won the RMAC Tournament championship in the 2017–18 season.

-The Rangers have participated in the NCAA Division II tournament five times: 1956–57, 1957–58, 1994–95, 1995–96, and 2017–18.
+The Rangers have participated in the NCAA Division II tournament six times: 1956–57, 1957–58, 1994–95, 1995–96, and 2017–18, 2024-25.

 Before joining the NCAA, the team reached the National Association of Intercollegiate Athletics (NAIA) semifinals in the 1948–49 and 1950–51 seasons; they were finalists in 1949 and finished fourth in 1951.

 The Rangers won the 1949 National Catholic Invitational Tournament, defeating the St. Francis Terriers, 51–47 in the final.

-The Rangers' program is led by head coach Brady Bergeson, who entered his 10th season in 2024–25, with a record.
+Lonnie Porter served as the Rangers Head coach from 1977 to 2015, leading the program for 38 seasons–the longest coaching tenure in Colorado college basketball history.
+He compiled a record of 538-503 (.516), making him the winningest coach in both Regis men's basketball and Colorado collegiate basketball history at the time of his retirement.
+He led them to the 1977-1978 RMAC title earned five conference coach of the year awards, and was named the NCAA DII North Central Region Coach of the Year in 1995.
+As a head coach, he achieved a 94% graduation rate among his student-athletes.
+He was inducted into the RMAC Hall of Fame (2004), the Colorado Sports Hall of Fame (2001), and the Regis University Hall of Fame (2019).

+Brady Bergeson served as the Head coach from 2015-2025, compiling a 164-121 (.575) overall record.
+During his tenure, the Rangers qualified for the RMAC tournament eight times, won their first RMAC tournament championship in 2017-2018, earned two NCAA DII tournament appearances and recorded four 20-win seasons.

+Rex Walters was named the Rangers next Head coach in Summer 2026.